 (4) Credits are not earned for the purpose of satisfying the requirements of the employee’s next highest degree.

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
-School districts shall have documentation on file and available for review which substantiates each certificated instructional employee’s placement on LEAP salary allocation documents.
+WAC 392-121-280 )) Reporting education and experience on Report S-275—Documentation required.
+School districts shall have documentation on file and available for review which substantiates each certificated instructional employee’s (()) degrees, credits, and certificated years of experience.
 The minimum requirements are as follows: . . .

 (3) Districts shall document in-service credits: